softindex/datakernel/examples/promise/README.md

 #### Explanation
-When you run **Async File Example**, you'll receive the following output:
+When you run **Async File Example**, you'll receive the following output, which represents content of the created file:

 ```
 Hello